beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

   administrator involvement
 * allowing administrators to create groups that are automatically derived from groups already defined in an LDAP server
-* allowing jobs to be submitted on behalf of a group
+* allowing jobs to be submitted on behalf of a group by group members and by nominated "submission delegates"

 A Beaker user can be in zero or more groups, and any Beaker user may create a new group at any time.
+Group members may be marked as owners of that group, which grants additional permissions.
+The initial creator of a group is automatically marked as an owner at the time of creation.

-All members of a group are able to submit jobs on behalf of that group.
+All members of a group are able to submit jobs on behalf of the group, and have full access to modify jobs submitted on behalf of the group.

-Group members may also be granted the following additional permissions on a group:

-* group ownership
-* group job modification
+Submission delegates are able to submit jobs on behalf of a group, but are only able to modify the jobs they submit (they cannot modify jobs submitted by other users on behalf of the group).

+Jobs submitted on behalf of a group are called "group jobs", while other jobs are called "single-user jobs".

 Group ownership